 For the exact measurements and instructions, go to specific recipes, e.g. Strapatchki.

 The easiest and quickest way to make those funny little dumplings is to push the potato dough through a halushki-maker, like in the photo below:Halushki-makers come in different shapes, sizes and materials.
 I’m sure you can buy one in Hungary, Germany, Austria or even Switzerland.
 If not, come to Slovakia.
 Or do it like most Slovaks do when staying abroad.
 Although this method is more laborious, it’s also more fun.
 All you need is a knife or a teaspoon, a small wooden board and some skill which, of course, comes with practice.
 So let’s start:

 Halushki can serve several purposes.
 In Slovak cuisine, they may replace noodles in soups, or accompany meat in main dishes, like in the Braised Rabbit Thighs with Bear Garlic and Halushki.
 In this case, grated raw potatoes are left out, but the egg is essential, and you can add herbs of your own choice to the dough to give it more flavour or an extra kick.

-My Grandma used to make halushki for a Sunday soup from her chickens’ livers.
+My Grandma used to make halushki for a Sunday soup from chicken livers.
 She mashed them with a fork, added some flour and eggs, a pinch of salt and a few sprigs of chopped parsley, and off they went to the boiling water.
-Well, that was a delicacy, I can tell you.